tinymce/tinymce-docs/release-notes/known-issues.md

 #### Num/Bullist

+The following Lists related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
+Please see the [Lists]({{site.baseurl}}/plugins/lists/) docs for more information.

 | Issue key | Summary |
 | AP-140 | Num/Bullist dropdown |
 | AP-146 | Create numbered list icons |